Find Affordable College Courses

 Concentrations Within Biological & Biomedical Sciences

-If you plan to be a biological and biomedical sciences major, you may want to focus your studies on one of the following concentrations.
+Biological & Biomedical Sciences majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from North Carolina State University.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded